apache/pulsar-java-contrib/pulsar-admin-mcp-contrib/README.md

 ### 1. Tenant and Namespace Management

 **Prompt:**
-> Show me what tenants are in the cluster; create namespace ns-orders under tenant1, then show me the statistics for this namespace.
+> Show me all tenants in the cluster; create namespace ns-orders under tenant1, then show me the statistics for this namespace.

-**Possible triggers:**
+**Triggered:**
 `list-tenants` → `create-namespace(tenant=tenant1, namespace=ns-orders)` → `get-namespace-stats(...)`

 ### 2. Create Partitioned Topic and Scale